liferay/liferay-docs/develop/reference/articles/project-templates/34-theme-contributor-template.markdown

         -Dversion=1.0 \
         -DcontributorType=my-contributor

-After running the command above, your project's folder structure would look like this:
+After running the Blade command above, your project's folder structure would look like this:

 - `my-theme-contributor`
-    - `gradle` (only in Blade CLI generated projects)
+    - `gradle`
         - `wrapper`
             - `gradle-wrapper.jar`
             - `gradle-wrapper.properties`